 Apart from this, durga pooja festival is also widely celebrated in the Western, Central and Southern states of India.
 Also celebrated in a major way in Bangladesh, Nepal and around the world where Bengali population resides.

 Durga Pooja is also known as Sharadotsava or Durgotsava and Navratri Puja.
 It is one of the major festivals of India.

 About Durga Pooja Festival

-Durga Pooja is celebrated over a period of 6 days with the first day being known as :
+Durga Pooja and is celebrated over a period of 6 days starting with

 - Maha Saptami